Yung Wing: Early life

-After receiving his early education at a Mission School in Canton, Yung studied at Yale College to become, in 1854, the first-known Chinese student to graduate from an American university.
+After receiving his early education at a Mission School in Canton, Yung studied at Yale College, and in 1854 became the first recorded Chinese student to graduate from an American university.
 He was a member and librarian of Brothers in Unity, a prominent Yale student literary society.
 His time at Yale was sponsored by Samuel Robbins Brown (1810–1880).
 In 1851, at the end of his freshman year, Yung wrote to Albert Booth, a fellow alumnus of Munson Academy and "old Yale, where you have the satisfaction + honor to have gone through."
 Yung asked for Booth's help in acquiring study materials and stated, "Now you know probably the many disadvantages in which I labor aside from these additional studies."
 He was a member of the Phi chapter of the Delta Kappa Epsilon fraternity.

-After finishing his studies, Yung returned to the Qing China and worked with Western missionaries as an interpreter.
+After finishing his studies, Yung returned to Qing China and worked with Western missionaries as an interpreter.
 Linguist Stephen Pearl Andrews suspected he was the first Chinese person to achieve near mastery in English.

 Republican activism

 In 1859, he accepted an invitation to the court of the Taiping rebels in Nanjing, but his proposals aimed at increasing the efficiency of the Taiping Heavenly Kingdom were all eventually refused.
 In 1863, Yung was dispatched to the United States by Zeng Guofan to buy machinery necessary for opening an arsenal in China capable of producing heavy weapons comparable with those of the western powers.
 The arsenal later became Jiangnan Shipyard.

-He persuaded the Qing dynasty government to send young Chinese to the United States to study science and engineering.
-With the government's eventual approval, he organized what came to be known as the Chinese Educational Mission, which included 120 young Chinese students, to study in the New England region of the United States beginning in 1872.
-The Educational Mission was disbanded in 1881, but many of the students later returned to China and made significant contributions to China's civil services, engineering, and the sciences.
+He persuaded the Qing government to send young Chinese students to the United States to study science and engineering.
+With the government's eventual approval, he organized what came to be known as the Chinese Educational Mission, which included 120 young Chinese students, to study in New England beginning in 1872.
+The Educational Mission was disbanded in 1881, and many of the students later returned to China and made significant contributions to civil services, engineering, and science.

-In 1874, he and the Hartford Pastor Joseph Twichell traveled to Peru to investigate the living conditions of Chinese coolies working there.
+In 1874, he and Hartford Pastor Joseph Twichell traveled to Peru to investigate the living conditions of Chinese coolies working there.
 Conditions were very brutal for the Chinese, and led to strikes and violent suppression.

 Yung was a lifelong supporter of reform in China.
 He had followed the lead of the Guangxu Emperor, whom Yung described as the great pioneer of reform in China.
 The coup d'état of 1898 by the Empress Dowager Cixi aborted the Hundred Days' Reform, and many of the reformers were decapitated.
 A price of $70,000 was placed on Yung's head and he fled Shanghai to British Hong Kong.